andruum/AttnGAN/README.md

 #### Conclusion
-Sentence autoencoder fixed some cases for which original GAN generated non-relevant examples, but also in some cases it reduces some details of an image.
+Sentence autoencoder fixed some cases for which the original GAN generated non-relevant examples, but also in some cases it may reduce details of an image.

 So, there is space for further exploration.